italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

   response=eyJhbGciOiJFUzI1NiIs...9t2LQ

-Below is a non-normative example of the decrypted JSON ``response`` content:
+Below is a non-normative example of the decrypted payload of the JWT contained in the ``response``, before base64url encoding and signing:
 .. code-block::

   {